Unmasking the dynamic influence of the hematopoietic niche as an oncogenic path to myeloid neoplasms evolution

 To enable experimental modeling of the bone marrow niche at different disease stages, I collected longitudinal paired stromal and hematopoietic primary patient samples and generated physiologically relevant in vitro and in vivo humanized models.

-Large-Scale Genetic Screening
+Part 1: Genetic Screening

-In this proposal, I will first apply large-scale pooled genetic screening approaches to gain insights into the role of the hematopoietic-niche cellular communication processes in leukemic transformation of “pre-leukemic” clonal myeloid conditions.
+In this proposal, I will first apply large-scale pooled genetic screening approaches to gain insights into the role of the hematopoietic-niche cellular communication processes in the leukemic transformation of “pre-leukemic” clonal myeloid conditions.

-Spatial Single-Cell RNA Sequencing
+Part 2: Spatial Single-Cell RNA Sequencing

 In the second part of the proposal, I will combine cutting-edge spatial single-cell RNA sequencing technologies with functional genetic screening to dissect the “leukemic-niche” crosstalk and ultimately fuel the development of concomitant “seeds” and “soil” therapeutic strategies.

-Functional Single-Cell Screening
+Part 3: Functional Single-Cell Screening

 Conclusion